morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 #### BE6500 - USB3.0 - 2.4 GHz, 5 GHz and 6 GHz (WiFi 7)

-(Warning: no adapters with the mt7925 chipset are available to buy at this time - 2024-10-28 but hopefully soon.)
+(Warning: no adapters with the mt7925 chipset are available to buy at this time - 2024-12-17 but hopefully soon.)

 -----

-##### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)` - supports 160 MHz Channel width
+##### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)` - WiFi 7 chip that supports 160 MHz Channel width

 Warning: No usb wifi adapters with this chipset are available to consumers yet.
 Cards for internal installation, such as M.2 and PCIe, are available.
 You will see AXE5400 class adapters available but those are using a rtl8852/32cu WiFi 6e Realtek chipset.
 The mt7925 is a WiFi 7 capable chipset and should show BE6500, not AXE5400.
 Realtek does have a WiFi 7 chip available and it appears some adapters are available but I have seen no evidence of Linux driver availability.
-Expect adapters to be available with the mt7925 chip at some point in 2024.
 If you see an adapter that uses the mt7925 chipset, please post in `Issues`.

 Warning: There is also a mt7927 chipset that is very similar to the mt7925.
 It is also already available on cards for internal installation.
 However, support for the mt7927 has not gone into the Linux kernel yet.
 The mt7927 supports channel width of 320 MHz but otherwise appears to be the same as the mt7925 chipset.
 A separate entry for the mt7927 will be made above once support is in the Linux kernel.